 After the Commission's approval of the amendment to Coastal Development Permit A-266-77 (ILA) in 1979, the Commission began conditioning all individual Coastal Development Permits for single family residences in the Silver Strand area to require a deed restriction stating that each applicant is required to participate with the other Silver Strand lot owners in the maintenance of the public areas.
 The purpose of the condition is to ensure that all lot owners who benefit from development of their property participate in the mitigation of the cumulative impacts of the development of the area.
-As required to record a deed restriction stating that he will participate with the other Silver Strand lot owners is required to record a deed restriction stating that he will participate with the other Silver Strand lot owners in responsibility for the maintenance of the public areas, including lagoon buffers, and drainage devices prescribed by Coastal Development Permit A-266-77 (ILA).
+As required to record a deed restriction stating that he will participate with the other Silver Strand lot owners in responsibility for the maintenance of the public areas, including lagoon buffers, and drainage devices prescribed by Coastal Development Permit A-266-77 (ILA).